JeanGuillaumeZaplana/JeanGuillaumeZaplana/README.md

 - 🔭 I’m currently working on a web app for freelances
 - 🌱 I’m currently learning [Symfony](https://symfony.com/) and [VueJS](https://vuejs.org/)
 - 📫 You can contact me on [Linkedin](https://www.linkedin.com/in/jeanguillaumezaplana/)
-- 🏍️ We may meet on the roads, bikers ! ✌️
+- 🏍️ We may meet on the roads, bikers ! ✌️Maxitrail forever ! ✌
 - 💻 I like programmer and I'm really excited to learn new technologies
 - 🤝 I'm always looking to collaborate on new projects or ideas